savochkin/PokerHandKata/README.md

 ### Part 6: Understand Outbound Adapters (Driven by the Application)

 **Files to examine:**
+- `adapters/out/auditshareddb/AuditSharedDB.java`
-- `adapters/out/inmemorydb/InMemoryDB.java`
+- `externalsystems/auditdb/AuditSharedDBClient.java`

 **What to notice:**
-- ✅ Implements outbound port
+- ✅ Adapter implements outbound port
-- ✅ Contains all technical details (Map, UUID generation)
+- ✅ Adapter delegates to external system client (`AuditSharedDBClient`)
+- ✅ Adapter maps between domain objects and database format (key-value maps)
-- ✅ Domain doesn't know about this implementation
+- ✅ Domain doesn't know about the database or its format
-- ✅ Easy to swap for different implementation
+- ✅ External system is clearly separated

 **Understanding Check:**
-1. What interface does this implement?
+1. What interface does the adapter implement?
+2. What is the role of `AuditSharedDBClient`?
+Is it part of our application?
+3. Why does the adapter need mapping methods (`toDatabaseRecord`, `toDomain`)?
-2. If we need to use an external system to store the history, what would we need to do?
+4. If we need to use a different external system, what would we need to do?
-3. What if the external system client migrates from REST to GraphQL?
-4. Would the domain or service need to change in the above case?
+5. Would the domain or service need to change if we swap external systems?
-5. What do we usually test when we are testing an outbound adapter?

 ---